 Zucker is the former president and CEO of NBC Universal.
 He spent more than two decades at NBC, assuming the top position in February 2007.
 He headed up the $16 billion global media and entertainment content company, which includes the NBC broadcast network, its news division and all of its cable entities, including MSNBC, CNBC, USA, Bravo, Oxygen and Syfy.

-He served as president of the NBC Universal Television Group from May 2004 until December 2005.
-Before that, he was president of the Entertainment, News & Cable Group since December 2003, and president of NBC Entertainment since December 2000.
+Earlier, he had been president of the NBC Universal Television Group from May 2004, rising to chief executive officer of the NBC Universal Television Group in December 2005.
+Prior to that, he was president of the Entertainment, News & Cable Group since December 2003, and president of NBC Entertainment since December 2000.

-Zucker was appointed executive producer of Today in January 1992 at age 26, which made him the youngest executive producer in the history of the program.
-He also served as executive producer of NBC Nightly News with Tom Brokaw in February and March 1993.
+Zucker was named executive producer of Today in January 1992 at age 26, which made him the youngest executive producer in the program’s history.
+Concurrent with his role at Today, he served as executive producer of NBC Nightly News with Tom Brokaw in February and March 1993.